Guide to York

 Wander the stone flags of Stonegate, visit the bars on Swinegate, and the cozy boutiques of Fossgate.

 See if you can find York’s shortest street with a long name – Whip Ma Whop Ma Gate.
+This is one of the most common york tourist attractions due to its centralized location.

 5. The Shambles

+Going to The Shambles is one of the things to do in York City Centre.
 The Shambles is a short, cobbled shopping street in the center of York.

-The Shambles was once the location for York’s butchers’ shops and when you stroll The Shambles today, you can still see the medieval era window ledges where the meat was displayed as well as the dangling rusty hooks used for hanging meat.
+The Shambles was once the location for York’s butchers’ shops and when you stroll The Shambles today, you can still see the medieval-era window ledges where the meat was displayed as well as the dangling rusty hooks used for hanging meat.

 6. York’s City Walls

-Escape the bustle of the city center with a walk on York’s medieval city walls which are the longest city walls in England.
+What to do in York UK City Walls?
+You can escape the bustle of the city center with a walk on York’s medieval city walls which are the longest city walls in England.

 Visitors can access the free to enter walls at one of the four majestic medieval gateways, known in York as ‘bars.’